Make Your Mark

 Yes, of course!
 We all suffer from creative fear regardless of whether you make art for a living or you just like to make stuff in your spare time.
 If you have ever felt paralysed by perfectionism or resistance, or had that inner critic taking up too much space in your head, then this course will definitely help.

 I'm going to be away during part of the course - will this matter?
 I don't want to miss out!

 Don't worry!
-You get lifetime access to all the course materials, and you can join in with future rounds of the course as well, so you won't miss a thing.
+The course is completely self-paced and the five-week timeline is only a guide.
+You get lifetime access to all the course materials, so you won't miss a thing.
 You can dip in and out of the course completely at your leisure.